CleasbyCode/pdvzip/README.md

 # pdvzip
 PNG Data Vehicle for Twitter, ZIP Edition (PDVZIP).

-Embed a ZIP file of up to ≈5MB within a tweetable and 'executable' PNG polyglot image.
+Embed a ZIP file of up to ≈5MB within a tweetable and '*executable*' PNG polyglot image.

-Based on a similar idea from the original Python program ['tweetable-polyglot-png'](https://github.com/DavidBuchanan314/tweetable-polyglot-png) created by David Buchanan, pdvzip uses different methods for storing and accessing arbitrary data within a PNG image file.
+Based on a similar idea from the original Python program ['***tweetable-polyglot-png***'](https://github.com/DavidBuchanan314/tweetable-polyglot-png) created by David Buchanan, pdvzip uses different methods for storing and accessing arbitrary data within a PNG image file.

 Compile and run the program under Windows or **Linux**.